aimagelab/dress-code/README.md

-# Dress-Code Virtual Try-On Dataset
+# Dress Code Virtual Try-On Dataset

 This is the official dataset of the publication: